ptvan/batchRenamer/README.md

 # batchRenamer
-a batch file renamer written in Python3 and PyQt5
+a batch file renamer written in Python3 and different GUI frameworks